 cycling ≠ transport.

-For many people the bicycle appears similar to a rowing boat, something worth trying if/when the opportunity arises, but in no way part of ordinary life.
+For many people the bicycle is like a rowing boat, something worth trying if/when the opportunity arises, but not part of ordinary life.
 Cycling might take place on a static cycle inside the home or at a gym, or else on a hire bike.

 Bicycle ownership is low.
 Most houses are poorly equipped for parking (or rather storing) bikes, but lack of storage is not a barrier to cycling.

-By teaching children to cycle we might think we’re giving them a serious transport option, but the majority of parents think their kids are gaining a skill, and one which they don’t expect to be practised daily.
-Cycle training is equivalent to swimming lessons, with the prospect of occasional future days out in the country substituting for occasional visits to the swimming pool and annual family holidays on the beach.
-If parents thought we were really intent on equipping their kids to ride on roads, I think they’d respond as if we told them swimming lessons were to enable their children to go swimming by themselves in the local river; not necessarily a bad thing, but a completely different undertaking to swimming under supervision in a controlled and protected environment.
+By teaching children to cycle we might think we’re giving them a serious transport option, but most parents think their kids are gaining a life-long skill that’ll be used only occasionally.
+Cycle training is equivalent to swimming lessons, with the prospect of future days out in the country substituting for visits to the swimming pool and annual family holidays on the beach.
+If parents thought we were intending their kids to ride on roads, I think they’d respond as if we told them swimming lessons were to enable their children to go swimming by themselves in the local river; not necessarily a bad thing, but quite different to swimming under supervision in a controlled and protected environment.

 So children learn to ride bicycles here (although those bicycles often have to be borrowed from the school in order for learning to take place), but no one we met had any intention of their children riding for reasons of utility in the existing transport environment.